BBC CHEVY 572 SUPER PRO STREET ENGINE, DART BLOCK, AFR HEADS 862hp BASE ENGINE K1

 - COMP ULTRA PRO-MAGNUM ROCKERS.

-- SCAT 4340 FORGED CRANKSHAFT, CLEVITE BEARINGS.
+- K1 4340 FORGED CRANKSHAFT, CLEVITE BEARINGS.
 BALANCED ON OUR CWT BALANCER TO BELOW 2 GRAMS.

 - WISECO PREMIUM FORGED PISTONS, (2618 ALLOY).